braedynl/CSE231-020-SS20/assets/templates/readme_temp.md

 ## COVID-19 in Michigan

-Stay safe.
+Stay safe!
 These trackers are updated on a daily basis, and are scraped directly from the State of Michigan's [website](https://www.michigan.gov/Coronavirus).
-Code can be found [here](assets/update.py).

 :covid_data: